-The conversion of the former Merrick Landfill into the Norman J. Levy Park and Preserve not only epitomizes the town's commitment to environmental conservation, but saved Hempstead Town taxpayers more than $42 million.
-The innovative $15 million park plan is substantially less expensive than the $57 million capping and closure plan originally required of the town by the New York State Department of Environmental Conservation.
+The conversion of the former Merrick Landfill into the Norman J. Levy Park and Preserve not only epitomizes the town’s commitment to environmental conservation, but saved Hempstead Town taxpayers more than $42 million.
+The innovative $15 million park plan is substantially less expensive than the $57 million capping closure plan originally required of the town by the New York State Department of Environmental Conservation.

 The 52-acre facility also features a 500-foot fishing pier into Merrick Bay.
-The pier's decking is constructed of Cumaru, a hardwood from Peru.
+The pier’s decking is constructed of Cumaru, a hardwood from Peru.
 This extremely durable wood is harvested in an environmentally friendly manner.
 In addition to its aesthetic qualities, Cumaru is very strong, resists splintering and contains no preservatives.
-The handicapped accessible fishing pier provides a great opportunity to try your luck at catching the various fish that fill Merrick Bay each season.
+The fishing pier provides a great opportunity to try your luck at catching the various fish that fill Merrick Bay each season.

 In places where disturbance of nature was necessary to cap the landfill, the Town of Hempstead developed woodland and prairie plant communities, similar to the Hempstead Plains, to attract different types of birds.
 Black locust, poplar, white birch and red cedar are among the types of trees you will find at Levy Park and Preserve.
 Additionally, wildlife such as turtles, snakes and foxes are thriving.